When We Fight, We Fight To Win

 In many trucking cases, investigations focus on common accident causes associated with:

-• Trucking companies – In addition to vicarious liability for driver negligence, trucking operators can be held at fault for negligent acts of their own.
-Common factors may include negligent hiring or retention of drivers, failures to maintain vehicles, circumventing commercial license or driver medical exam requirements, noncompliance with Hours-of-Service rules, and other regulatory violations.
+• Trucking companies: In addition to vicarious liability for driver negligence, trucking operators can be held at fault for negligent acts of their own.
+Common factors may include negligent hiring or retention of drivers, failure to maintain vehicles, circumvention of commercial license or driver medical exam requirements, noncompliance with hours-of-service rules, and other regulatory violations.

 There can be many other potentially liable parties to look at, including: